uruba/FinanCalc/readme.md

 #### Directly accessible result object

-It's very simple to retrieve the results.
-Every calculator class implementing the *CalculatorAbstract* has a getter method `getResult()`, which enables you to get an appropriate object representing the result of the calculation according to the data passed earlier to the constructor/factory method of a given calculator class.
+It's very simple to retrieve the results. ~~Every calculator class implementing the *CalculatorAbstract* has a getter method `getResult()`, which enables you to get an appropriate object representing the result of the calculation according to the data passed earlier to the constructor/factory method of a given calculator class~~ (not since the version 0.3.0, please update your code by removing the calls of the getResult() method if you're upgrading from any of the earlier versions).

 We'll demonstrate the process on our *AnnuityCalculator* – step by step, day by day: